silasdavis/JekyllDocs/index.md

 ---
-title: Getting started with Operon
+title: What can I do with the platform?
 keywords: homepage
-tags: [getting_started]
 sidebar: operon_sidebar
 permalink: index.html
 summary: These brief instructions will help you get started quickly with the Operon Cloud